tfsoc/archive/vigenere_cipher_analysis/README.md

 Finally, concat these 1-letter keys ( in total of |K| ) into result and additionally display decrypted raw text.

-There are two version of this program: html-page (which include calculation comments in console log output) and a python script with inline solution comments (main.py).
+There is also slightly modified version of a program in python script.